What Are the Most Common Knee Injuries and How Can They Be Treated?

 Knee Dislocation

-A knee dislocation occurs when the bones that make up the knee are forced out of alignment.
-This is usually caused by trauma and may require emergency treatment.
+A dislocated knee occurs when the bones that make up the knee are forced out of alignment.
+This is a severe injury caused by high-energy trauma and may require surgery.
 Symptoms include visible deformity, severe pain, and swelling.
-In most cases, knee dislocations require surgical intervention to realign and stabilize the joint.

 A man getting his knee bandaged after getting injured in Austin, Texas.